cabforum/servercert/docs/EVG.md

 **EV Certificate Warranties:**   In conjunction with the CA issuing an EV Certificate, the CA and its Root CA, during the period when the EV Certificate is Valid, promise that the CA has followed the requirements of these Guidelines and the CA's EV Policies in issuing the EV Certificate and in verifying the accuracy of the information contained in the EV Certificate.

-**EV OID:**  An identifying number, in the form of an "object identifier," that is included in the _certificatePolicies_ field of a certificate that:  (i) indicates which CA policy statement relates to that certificate, and (ii) by pre-agreement with one or more Application Software Supplier, marks the certificate as being an EV Certificate.
+**EV OID:**  An identifying number, in the form of an "object identifier," that is included in the _certificatePolicies_ field of a certificate that:  (i) indicates which CA policy statement relates to that certificate, and (ii) is either the CA/Browser Forum EV policy identifier or a policy identifier that, by pre-agreement with one or more Application Software Supplier, marks the certificate as being an EV Certificate.

 **EV Policies:**  Auditable EV Certificate practices, policies and procedures, such as a certification practice statement  and certificate policy, that are developed, implemented, and enforced by the CA and its Root CA.